imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 #### Initializing the SDK

-Initialize our SDK prefereable in the `Application` class or any `Activity` as needed, with the following code:
+Initialize our SDK preferably in the `Application` class or any `Activity` as needed, with the following code:

 ```kotlin
 // In Kotlin